 My research is concerned with relationships between individuals and institutions in society.
-To that extent, my approach is predominantly that of a scholar of information, media, technology, and culture with a view toward influencing law and policy.
-My research integrates social science theories into the resolution of legal or policy related issues.
+To that extent, my approach is predominantly that of a scholar of media, information, and technology, with a view toward influencing law and policy, integrating social science theories into the resolution of legal or policy related issues.

 McNealy, Jasmine E. (2017) “Online Commenters React Negatively to Newspaper Doxxing,” Newspaper Research Journal, 38 (3), 282-292.

 ________________ (2017).
 “Disparaging Trademark and Social Responsibility” at Journal of Sport, Ethics & Philosophy (online first).